BBBase-EHeresy-PPPub/PPPub/docs/scenarios/gondor_at_war.md

 ## THE GATE IS BREACHED

+**LAYOUT**

+The board represents the courtyard of Minas Tirith.
+In the center of the eastern board edge are the remains of the city's gates.
+The board should be relatively bare around the center, perhaps with a few small piles of rubble and debris, whilst around the edges of the board there should be a few buildings.
+In the center of the board is a fountain with a diameter of 3".
+The fountain is shallow water.

+**STARTING POSITIONS**

+The Good player deploys all their models within 12" of the western board edge.
+The Evil player then deploys all of their models within 12" of the center of the eastern board edge.

 **OBJECTIVES**

 The forces of Mordor must capture the courtyard, securing a foothold before the rest of the city can fall; if they can overwhelm the lower levels they can make their way into the rest of the city.